YasirAli-21/-60-days-challenge-on-Claude-day09/README.md

 ## Biggest Insight
 A detailed prompt can help AI build a complete interactive application, not just answer questions.

+# Day 9 - NutriScope

+## What I Did
+Built and enhanced an AI-powered nutrition analytics application.

+## Key Learnings
+- AI can accelerate web app development.
+- Product improvement happens through iteration.
+- Better features lead to better user experience.

+## Biggest Insight
+Great products evolve through continuous improvement and user-focused enhancements.

+# Day 10 - Personal Portfolio Website

+## What I Did
+Created a modern portfolio website showcasing skills, projects, and achievements.

+## Key Learnings
+- Personal branding is important for career growth.
+- A portfolio acts as a digital identity.
+- AI can speed up website development.

+## Biggest Insight
+Building skills is important, but showcasing them professionally creates opportunities.
 ### Current Challenge Status

+# Day 11 - ATS Resume Optimizer

+## What I Did
+Analyzed and optimized a resume based on an AI Engineer Intern job description.

+## Key Learnings
+- ATS systems rely on keywords and structure.
+- Resumes should be tailored for specific roles.
+- Small improvements can increase ATS visibility.

+## Biggest Insight
+A targeted resume performs better than a generic resume when applying for jobs.

 ✅ Day 1 Completed
 ✅ Day 2 Completed